 Proper withdrawal from the University begins in the Graduate Office where the student picks up an official withdrawal form.
 Refund requests should be submitted to the Business Office at least three days prior to withdrawal.
-A student's ID card must be returned to the Graduate Office on the last day the student is on campus.
+A student's ID card must be returned to the Graduate Office.
 No student should leave Cedarville University without completing proper withdrawal through the Graduate Office.
-Student transcripts will be marked with the appropriate grade once withdrawal is complete in accordance with the established university policy.
-(See Adding and Withdrawing from a Course.)
+Student transcripts will be marked with the appropriate grade once withdrawal is complete in accordance with the established university policy (see Adding and Withdrawing from a Course).